Junior Showmanship - a Royal Melbourne Show Initiative

 - Girls under 17.

-The 'special' event masterminded for Royal Melbourne Show 1948 was 'Manton's Canine Turnout'.
-Manton's was one of several Bourke Street Stores selling clothing, along with the famous Myers, Buckley & Nun's, Foy and Gibson's etc. As Mr Marples was regarded as a 'fashion expert', Manton's was chosen as sponsor.
-The name 'Turnout' was because the rules included points for the colour, design and appropriateness of the handler's costumes for the breed of dog each child handled.
+The first event was sponsored by 'Mantons', one of several Bourke Street Stores selling up-market clothing at that time.
+Because Mr Marples was regarded as a 'fashion expert', the title 'Turnout' was chosen because the rules included points for the colour, design, and appropriateness of the handler's costumes for the breed of dog each child handled.

 References and Further Reading

 Royal Melbourne Show catalogue 1952 Published by the Royal Agricultural Society of Victoria 'Tucker Box Canine Turnout' Class H4 - Girls of 12 years and under 17 years of age on 19/9/52

 Felix Cosme - "Junior Handling" by Felix Cosme Pub 1990, 2009 Hereford UK ISBN 978-0-9563324-0-0 Chapter 1 Page 16

 Published as "Junior Showmanship - a Melbourne Initiative" by Jane Harvey in Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Issue 10, 2012 Page 68

 Also published "Junior Showmanship - a Melbourne Initiative" by Jane Harvey in "Dogs Victoria Magazine" Victorian Canine Association Inc. Cranbourne Vic Vol. 79 Issue 1 January 2013 Pages 18 - 19